gouz/flubjs/README.md

 # FlubJS

-Base on the sublime work of [Lucas Bebber] and the article of [Chris Coyier], FlubJS allows to create some dynamic menu with goo effect.
+Based on the sublime work of [Lucas Bebber] and the article of [Chris Coyier], FlubJS allows to create some dynamic menu with goo effect.

 ### Installation